vvvv/vvvv-sdk/vvvv45/addonpack/src/nodes/plugins/Generics/Combinatorics/Readme.md

-This project contains the Combinatorics Implementations of Adrian Akison, taken from following CodeProject Article
+These Nodes contain the Combinatorics Implementations of Adrian Akison, taken from following CodeProject Article

 http://www.codeproject.com/Articles/26050/Permutations-Combinations-and-Variations-using-C-G